Responsible government: Background

 The Earl of Durham, Governor General of British North America, made a report shortly after the 1837–38 rebellions that recommended the implementation of responsible government.

-Following the formation of elected legislative assemblies, starting with Nova Scotia in 1758, governors and their executive councils did not require the consent of elected legislators in order to carry out all their roles.
-It was only in the decades leading up to Canadian Confederation in 1867 that the governing councils of those British North American colonies became responsible to the elected representatives of the people.
-In the aftermath of the American Revolution, sparked by the perceived shortcomings of virtual representation, the British government became more sensitive to unrest in its remaining colonies with large populations of European-descended colonists.
+At first appointed governors and appointed member who filled the governors' executive councils held power.
+Even after the formation of elected legislative assemblies, starting with Nova Scotia in 1758, governors and their executive councils did not require the consent of elected legislators in order to carry out all their roles and govern.
+Only in the decades leading up to Canadian Confederation in 1867 did the governing councils of those British North American colonies become responsible to the elected representatives of the people.
+In the aftermath of the American Revolution, sparked by the perceived shortcomings of virtual representation, the British government became sensitive to unrest in its remaining colonies with large populations of European-descended colonists.
 Elected assemblies were introduced to both Upper Canada and Lower Canada with the Constitutional Act 1791.
-Many reformers thought that these assemblies should have some control over the executive power, leading to political unrest between the governors and assemblies in both Upper and Lower Canada.
-The Lieutenant Governor of Upper Canada, Sir Francis Bond Head, wrote in one dispatch to London that, if responsible government were implemented, "democracy, in the worst possible form, will prevail in our colonies."
+Many reformers called for these assemblies to have some control over the executive power.
+Political unrest and tensions between the governors and assemblies in both Upper and Lower Canada grew.

 After the Rebellions of 1837–1838 in the Canadas, the Earl of Durham was appointed governor general of British North America, with the task of examining the issues and determining how to defuse tensions.
-In his report, one of his recommendations was colonies that were developed enough should be granted "responsible government".
+Durham openly pronounced French Canadians "inferior" to Anglophones and did not intend for them to participate substantially in the new political system he envisioned, nor did he consult them in creating his report.
+However, Durham spoke with Anglophone Reformers, including William Warren Baldwin and Robert Baldwin, who argued that he should introduce a system of "responsible government."
+Meanwhile, Francis Hincks published a newspaper, The Examiner, dedicated to advocacy for responsible government.
+Accordingly, in his report, Durham recommended that colonies that were developed enough should be granted responsible government.
 This term specifically meant the policy that British-appointed governors should bow to the will of elected colonial assemblies.
+Elected legislators had some power to rein in the appointed executive council.
+But representative government was unquestionably achieved when the executive council was formed of members exclusively from the party having a majority in the representative branch of a colonial legislature, a thing achieved in different colonies starting in the late 1840s.